Sitata/docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Import from Postman

+We were able to generate most of the API pages through a conversion process with Postman.
+We used an online service to convert the Postman Collection to OpenAPI format and then converted the file once more using [Redocusaurus](https://github.com/rohit-gohri/redocusaurus)